ccipd/MRQy/README.md

 ## Description

-This tool takes some CT or MRI slices with (_.dcm_, _.nii_, _.IMA_ or _.mha_) file format as the input.
+This tool takes some CT or MRI slices with (_.dcm_, _.nii_, _.ima_ or _.mha_) file format as the input.
 Then uses two Python scripts (_QC.py_ and _QCF.py_) to generate some criteria for the quality assessment.
-Finally, the calculated measures which are saved in a _.tsv_ file and _.png_ thumbnail of input images are fed to the bunch of _.js_ scripts to create the user interface (_index.html_) output.
+Finally, the calculated measures which are saved in a  _.tsv_ file and  also the _.png_ thumbnail of input images are fed to the bunch of _.js_ scripts to create the user interface (_index.html_) output.
 The schematic framework of the tool is as follows: